-Once Human Resources receives your properly completed enrollment, coverage will begin on the first day of the month coinciding with, or following the completion of a 45 days waiting period.
+Once Human Resources receives your properly completed enrollment, coverage will begin on the first day of the month following date of hire, when date of hire coincides with first of the month then effective immediately.
 Coverage for your Dependents will start on the date your coverage begins, provided you have enrolled them in a timely manner.